helloboyxxx/samblog/content/posts/Interesting_DFA.md

 # Q is a finite set of states
 # q0 is the start state
 # A is a set of accepting states
-# S is a transition function that takes a state and an input symbol and returns a state
+# delta is a transition function that takes a state and an input symbol and returns a state

 # also consider the alphabet sigma, we can use this to generate random inputs
 sigma = [0, 1] # this is the alphabet.